 Dill Pickle Cheese Ball is a large ball of cream cheese mixed with dill pickles, ham, and ranch seasoning, and rolled in a dill pickle, chive, and pecan topping.
 This is the perfect appetizer for any gathering, and is sure to be a huge hit!
-Be sure to also try my Cranberry Pecan Cheese Ball for another tasty appetizer.
+Be sure to also try my Cranberry Pecan Cheese Ball and Shrimp Cheese Ball for more tasty appetizers.
 And if you want more amazing recipes, you can also find the mini version of this in my book, Homestead Recipes!

 Dill Pickle Cheese Ball

 This cheese ball recipe is a dill pickle lover’s dream!
 There is a whole cup of diced dill pickles mixed in, as well as more dill pickles on the outside.
 If you love dill pickles, you have to try my dill pickle dip and my pickle roll ups, too!
 These flavor combinations are a Midwest classic for any appetizer tray.
 But, I also have a classic cheese ball if that is more your taste.

 Pickles: There are diced dill pickles mixed into the cream cheese, as well as rolled onto the outside of this cheese ball.

 Ham: I used thinly sliced deli ham for this recipe and diced it up.
 You could also finely dice any leftover ham you might have to use in this recipe.